AP500/Homework-1-S-E/README.md

 1. Make sure your server is running in a docker container correctly
 2. Use the following command in order to run the node.js server: "node server.js"
 3. If the server is running correctly you can acces it on localhost:3030/index.html
-4. Navigate throw the application and make a leave request
+4. Navigate threw the application and make a leave request